ZTK-009/DroidRat_JE/README.md

 * GUI (All GUI)
 * UDP Socket
 * TCP Socket
-* Some Sensor not complete
+* Some sensor not complete
 #